Technological communication risk

 Ward Cunningham, who coined the technical debt metaphor.
 Photo (cc) Carrigg Photography.

-For example, the leverage concept, which originates in mechanics, captures the idea of mechanical advantage.
-You’re exploiting mechanical advantage when using a rigid bar, resting on a fulcrum, to move a heavy object.
-Suppose a lever is arranged so that A is the distance from the heavy weight to the fulcrum.
-And suppose that B is the distance from the fulcrum to the point of application of the force.
-Then one gains a force “multiplier” of B/A. This concept has been used in the world of finance, renamed financial leverage, to describe how borrowing can confer on the borrower a financial “force multiplier” by increasing the borrower’s total financial power.
-From there, the term leverage has spread into the general business vocabulary.
-Indeed, we can now say that, “Cunningham leveraged his boss’s understanding of financial instruments to convey a concept from software engineering.”
+For example, the concept of leverage, which originates in mechanics, captures the idea of mechanical advantage gained when one employs a rigid bar, resting on a fulcrum, to move a heavy or fixed object.
+When a lever is arranged so that A is the distance from the heavy weight to the fulcrum, and B is the distance from the fulcrum to the point of application of the force, one gains a force “multiplier” of B/A. This concept has been used in the world of finance, renamed financial leverage, to describe how borrowing can confer on the borrower a financial “force multiplier” by increasing the borrower’s total financial power.
+From there, the term leverage has spread into the general vocabulary of business.
+Indeed, we can now say that, “Cunningham leveraged his boss’s understanding of financial instruments to convey a concept that properly belongs in the software engineering body of knowledge.”

-Metaphors are powerful—and dangerous
+Metaphors are powerful.

 References